compbiozurich/UZH-BIO392/course-results/2023/Patricia Freitag/Week3/P-Freitag-questions-day-10.md

 ### Q3
 **After loading all the files into IGV, there should be four different kind of tracks.
 Briefly explain what type of information each track contains**

-Reference genome:
++ Reference genome: In a FASTA file, contains the reference genome

-annotation in GTF

-VCF: potential variants are shown here
++ VCF: track highlights variances and distinctions within the APC gene and other regions of significance when compared to the reference genome

++ Gene Annotation: in GTF file, provides information about the locations of genes and their structural features (exons, introns, coding regions, etc.)

++ Alignment: in BAM files, the sequences we wanna compare to the reference

 ### Q4
 **Based on the VEP output, which of the STR variants you identified do you expect to have the most impact?
 Why?**

 The GA expansion probably has more impact than the A insertion, since the GA leads to a frameshift variant while the A leads to an intron variant.
-Since introns are spliced, a mutation in this region does not have a considerable impact.
+Since introns are spliced, a mutation in this region does not have a considerable impact, while a frameshift mutation can have drastic effects, such as completely different amino acid codons or early stop codons which will result in an impaired gene product.

 ### Q5
 **What phenotype or disease do you expect this variant to be involved with?**